 - 1/4 cup reduced-sodium soy sauce

 - 2 tablespoons cornstarch

 - 1/4 cup cold water

-- Rub roast with pepper and garlic; cut in half and place in a 3-qt. slow cooker.
-Combine the soy sauce, vinegar, Worcestershire sauce and mustard; pour over beef.
-Cover and cook on low for 5-1/2 to 6 hours or until the meat is tender.
+- Rub roast with garlic and pepper; place in a 3-qt. slow cooker.
+Mix soy sauce, vinegar, Worcestershire sauce and mustard; pour over roast.
+Cook, covered, on low until tender, 3-1/2 to 4 hours.

-- Remove roast and keep warm.
+- Remove roast; keep warm.
 Strain cooking juices into a small saucepan; skim fat.
-Combine cornstarch and water until smooth; gradually stir into cooking juices.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Serve with beef.
-Yield: 10 servings.
+Mix cornstarch and water until smooth; stir into cooking juices.
+Bring to a boil; cook and stir until thickened, 1-2 minutes.
+Cut roast into slices; serve with gravy.
+Yield: 8 servings.

 Light-Bodied Red Wine

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.

 "Excellent.
 I will definitely make it again.
 I rubbed the meat with Montreal steak seasoning instead of garlic and pepper.
 I added a half cup water and 8 oz fresh mushrooms to the slow cooker.
 It was slightly salty but likely from the Montreal seasoning.
 Great flavor and beef!"

 "This made a very good sirloin roast!
 I made mine in my electric pressure cooker.
 I put some broth in the bottom, inserted a steaming rack, and then set a deep pot on that with all of the ingredients in it and the roast cut into quarters.
 I tented that pot with foil and then set the pressure to high for 1 hour.
 It was perfect!
 The meat was so very tender, and I had way more gravy than I needed at the end.
 My whole family enjoyed it.
 I served it with steamed baby potatoes, green beans, and French rolls.
 Yum!"